Thermodynamics of quantum trajectories on a quantum computer

-\textit{Conclusions.---} We have shown how to control the dynamical behavior, e.g., the temporal correlations, of the output of open quantum systems on a quantum computer.
-Our approach is based on a thermodynamic analogy, where the probability of a given trajectory is controlled by an ``energy''-function.
-Simple, i.e., non-interacting, ``energy''-functions can be rather reliably implemented.
-However, the inclusion of interactions in order to enhance correlations appears to exhaust the capability of the \texttt{ibm\_oslo} machine, on which we conducted our study.
+\textit{Conclusions.---} We have shown how to bias the dynamical behavior, e.g., the temporal correlations, of the output of open quantum systems on a quantum computer.
+Our approach is based on a thermodynamic analogy, where the probability of a given trajectory is modified through an ``energy"-function.
+Simple, i.e., non-interacting, ``energy"-functions can be rather reliably implemented.
+However, the inclusion of interactions in order to enhance correlations between output measurements on the ancillae appears to exhaust the capability of the \texttt{ibmq\_jakarta} machine, on which we conducted our study.
 The ultimate reason appears to be that the interacting case requires the implementation of three-body gates, which are transpiled into relatively deep circuits.
-This shows that already the quantum simulation and manipulation of short trajectories of a two-level system is a difficult task and illustrates the enormous challenge of faithfully simulating and controlling open many-body quantum dynamics with quantum computers.
-Advances in circuit design, such as dynamical circuits that allow \textit{in situ} feedback based on measurement results, may help to improve this situation \cite{Cross2022,McKay2018}.
+This shows that already the quantum simulation and manipulation of short trajectories of a two-level system is a difficult task and illustrates the enormous challenge of faithfully simulating and engineering open many-body quantum dynamics with quantum computers.
+Advances in circuit design, such as dynamic circuits that allow \textit{in situ} feedback based on measurement results, may help to improve this situation \cite{Cross2022,McKay2018}.
 Also, the ability of resetting and reusing ancillas will of course allow to implement more collisions and thus longer evolution times.
+So far, we calculated the quantum circuit yielding the biased dynamics in advance on a classical computer.
+In the future it would be interesting, to investigate whether this is indeed necessary or whether the corresponding maps can be directly computed and implemented on a quantum device.

+The code and the data that support the findings of this Letter are available on Zenodo \cite{ZenodoData}.

-\acknowledgments \textit{Acknowledgements.---} We thank Markus M\"uller and Juan P.~Garrahan for fruitful discussions.
-We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No. 435696605 and through the Research Unit FOR 5413/1, Grant No. 465199066.
+\acknowledgments \textit{Acknowledgements.---} We thank Markus M\"uller, Juan P.~Garrahan and Hugo Touchette for fruitful discussions.
+We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No. 435696605 and through the Research Unit FOR 5413/1, Grant No. 465199066, and through the Research Unit FOR 5522/1, Grant No. 499180199.
 This project has also received funding from the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101046968 (BRISQ).
 F.C.~is indebted to the Baden-W\"urttemberg Stiftung for the financial support of this research project by the Eliteprogramme for Postdocs.

 \onecolumngrid